rendeer-pl/VideoTrimmerDocs/documentation/reporting_issues.md

 If you think the app is missing an important feature, or one of the implemented features contains a bug, you can create an issue in the GitHub's [Issue tracker](https://github.com/rendeer-pl/VideoTrimmer/issues).

 ## Information to Include in the Issue Description
-1. What are the steps to reproduce the incorrect behavior?
-1. What was the result that you expected?
-1. What actually happens instead?

-Please be as descriptive as necessary and attach files wherever helpful.
+Whenever creating a new Issue, GitHub will recommend using one of predefined templates.
+Please select the most appropriate template and be as descriptive as necessary.
+It might also be helpful to attach files like screenshots or problematic videos.
 Thank you for your time!